For those seeking a challenge,

 OLDUVAI

 The Olduvai Gorge is the most iconic archaeological site in Tanzania and, doubtless, the world.
-The site was officially recognized as the UNESCO World Heritage Site in 1979.
+The site was officially recognized as a UNESCO World Heritage Site in 1979.

 During this time, the lake and surrounding areas were home to some of our earliest hominid ancestors.
 The gorge formed around 30,000 years ago as a result of tectonic activity associated with the East African Rift, which resulted in the formation of the Olbalbal Depression to the east.